 Fire codes require a fire extinguisher inspection every year to make sure the fire extinguisher is in proper working order.
 Most cities have a fire extinguisher supply shop that can perform all the necessary fire extinguisher inspections and tests.
 They also have the equipment to refill a fire extinguisher.
+Most storage sheds used as a workshop or living area should have a fire extinguisher.
 Read this article to learn about fire extinguisher inspections to help keep your fire extinguisher ready to put out a fire.

 Fire extinguishers need periodic inspections depending on their age.
 This is an outline of the basic inspections and what is done during each inspection.
 Fire extinguisher inspections are performed by a licensed inspection company.
 Many companied do site visits and will service your fire extinguisher at your home or business or even at your vehicle.

 New Inspection: When a fire extinguisher is purchased it must be inspected by a certified inspector.
 Fire extinguishers purchased from regular stores usually do not have an inspection tag.
 Fire extinguishers purchased from a fire equipment sales and service shop will come with a inspection tag.
 If you purchased a fire extinguisher from a general store then you can take the fire extinguisher to a fire equipment sales shop and have it inspected.

 Yearly Inspection: Fire extinguishers must have a visual inspection yearly.
 This is a simple and inexpensive inspection that includes:

 6 Year Inspection: Every 6 years it is mandatory to recharge the fire extinguisher.
 During the 6 year inspection the:

 12 year Inspection: Every 12 years there are a few more items to be inspected and actions performed to the fire extinguisher, they include:

 Condemn a Fire Extinguisher: There are several reasons why a fire extinguisher would be condemned: